SPOILER WARNING: The following page may contain story spoilers. Read at your own risk.

 Booster Gold and Skeets find themselves battling a rampaging Scottish giant named Brigadoom.
 The giant's name is a pun on the fantastical, titular Scottish village of a 1947 musical play by Lerner and Loewe.

 The location of this battle is unspecified, though it is assumed to be Phoenix, Arizona.
 Booster Gold, Volume 2, #40 makes it clear that this battle is intended to take place in Metropolis.
-Within the DCU, the international SunDollers Coffee franchise is spelled with an "e," not an "a," except in the cities where franchises mysteriously appeared following the Infinite Crisis (as revealed online by The Daily Planet [see 52: The Website for details]).
+Within the DCU, the international SunDollers Coffee franchise is spelled with an "e," not an "a," except in the cities where franchises mysteriously appeared following the Infinite Crisis (as revealed online by The Daily Planet [on DC's now-defunct 52: The Website]).
 These cities are Gotham City, Metropolis, Miami, New York, Phoenix, and Star City.

 Page 3, panel 2